- Tuition fees

 Financial evidence is required by all USA universities at the overseas application stage.
 This can for example be before students have confirmed their student loan for the following year, meaning they have to provide alternative evidence that they can afford to be in the country.

 For other destinations, if you require a visa to be a student in that country, you may be asked for financial evidence when you apply for your visa and/or at the border.

 The amount you must show varies and is based on the expected living costs at the university you will attend, so it is important to budget to have that amount of money available to you.

 Why do I have to provide a Financial Guarantee?

-As you will be an 'international' student studying abroad, the host country needs to see that you can support yourself during your studies.
-They need to see actual proof that the money is available, so that they can ensure that you are not going to try and live off state funding.
-Also, if you left debts at the University or country, they would then be able to go to your 'sponsor' or 'guarantor' to retrieve the money to cover the debt.
+As you will be an 'international' student studying abroad, the host country needs to see proof that you can support yourself during your studies, so that they can ensure that you are not going to try and live off state funding.
+If you cannot provide sufficient evidence, you may not be allowed to go.

 Do I need to actually give the money to anyone?

-For more detailed information, please read the fact sheet which includes a sample guarantee letter to download, edit and use.
+For more detailed information, read the fact sheet (PDF, 162KB) which includes a sample guarantee letter to download, edit and use.

 Changing your loan instalments from Student Finance England